Use Source Network Address Translation (SNAT) for outbound connections

 Azure's outbound connectivity methods

-The following methods are used to enable outbound connectivity in Azure:
+The following methods are Azure's most commonly used methods to enable outbound connectivity:

 |#||Method||Type of port allocation||Production-grade?||Rating|